nickarrow/the-foundry/Epistolary Framework/Epistolary Guide.md

 Letters are typically stored in `Lore/Epistolary/` within the campaign folder.
 Check with your Organizer for the specific location.

-The Shared Vow file will be in the campaign's Progress folder, owned by the Organizer.
+The Shared Vow file will usually be in the campaign's Progress folder, owned by the Organizer.

 ---